 - Graduate Level Common Course Numbers and Descriptions

 For convenience, each course of study is designated by the name of the department in which it is given and by the number of that course.
-The plan for numbering courses is as follows:
+The guide for numbering courses is as follows: